a121121/gifMaker/README.md

  **Notes**.
 I was working with images that have a transparent background.
 So the program is written for those.
 Feel free to tweak it as you like.

- **Bonus**.
- I have also uploaded the executable file created using py installer.